-The Doctor of Theology (Th.D.) degree program is offered in the Spanish language and is designed to provide advanced study and research for persons in pastoral, ministerial, educational, and/or church leadership.
-The Th.D. program provides opportunities for in-depth exploration, study, research, and analysis regarding the Church, her practices, and ministry in selected interdisciplinary fields (i.e., biblical, theological, historical, and philosophical -- a component consistent with all graduate programs that the Graduate School of Theology), and in courses focused on selected practices of the Church and ministry.
+The Doctor of Theology (Th.D.) degree program is offered in English and Spanish languages and is designed to provide advanced study and research for persons in pastoral, ministerial, educational, and/or church leadership.
+The Th.D. program provides opportunities for in-depth exploration, study, research, and analysis regarding the Church, her practices, and ministry in selected interdisciplinary fields (i.e., biblical, theological, historical, and philosophical -- a component consistent with all graduate programs that the Northwest Nazarene Divinity School), and in courses focused on selected practices of the Church and ministry.